DevExpress-Examples/asp-net-web-forms-grid-extended-keyboard-functionality/Readme.md

 }
 ```

-This example implements the following keys for the CRUD operations:
+This example implements the following keys for CRUD operations:

 * F2 - Edit the selected row.
 * F3 - Insert a new row.